2024 Solar Incentives Guide for Bridgeton, MO - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

 The ITC initially applied to 30% of the total cost of installing solar panels, although that number has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 State & Local Solar Incentives